Elastohydrodynamic interactions in soft hydraulic knots: Comparison between experiments and theory

 \section{Comparison between experiments and theory}

-To compare our flow-structure interaction model to our experiments, we solved Eq.~\eqref{eq:flow_pressure_general_multiple_junctions} for each of our hydraulic knot configurations (Table~\ref{tab:Tab1}).
+To compare our flow-structure interaction model to our experiments, we solved \eqref{eq:flow_pressure_general_multiple_junctions} for each of our hydraulic knot configurations (Table~\ref{tab:Tab1}).
 To do this, we used the geometric and material parameters listed in Sec.~\ref{sec:experiment}.
 However, the effective overlap length $L_\mathrm{eff}$ remains undetermined.
 We fit $L_\mathrm{eff}\approx 0.35\,\mathrm{mm}$ to the measured flow-versus-pressure characteristics of a single knot element \textit{[12]} by minimizing the difference between the experimental and modeled maximum flow rate (at $\Delta p = 40\,\mathrm{kPa}$).
-Evaluating Eq.~\eqref{eq:flow_pressure_general_multiple_junctions} allows a side-by-side comparison between our experiment and model (Fig.~\ref{fig:Fig6}).
+Previous research has also fitted Young's modulus of PDMS from $Q-\Delta p$ data for similar hydraulic setups \citep{anand2020hydrodynamic,guyard2022elastohydrodynamic}.
+Evaluating \eqref{eq:flow_pressure_general_multiple_junctions} allows a side-by-side comparison between our experiment and model (Fig.~\ref{fig:Fig6}).
 For our serially connected knots, we see a qualitative and almost quantitative agreement between theory and experiment (Fig.~\ref{fig:Fig6}A and B).
 The onsets of flow limitation (where a digression from the 1:1 relationship becomes apparent) happen at lower pressures in the model, and the model converges slower to constant flow rates compared to experiments.
 In the model, the initial slope of the $Q-\Delta p$ relationship decreases for the increased number of serially connected knots, which is consistent with experiments.
 For our nested and mixed knots, Fig.~\ref{fig:Fig6}C and D (nested) and Fig.~\ref{fig:Fig6}E and F (mixed), the qualitative and almost quantitative agreement between model and experiment remains.
 Although the onset of flow limitation happens at consistently lower pressures in the model compared to experiments, the model accurately predicts the flow rate limitation levels measured experimentally.